AcademySoftwareFoundation/OpenImageIO/INSTALL.md

  * If you want support for WebP images:
      * WebP >= 0.6.1 (tested through 1.1.0)
  * If you want support for OpenColorIO color transformations:
-     * OpenColorIO 1.1 or 2.0
+     * OpenColorIO >= 1.1 (tested through 2.1; 2.0+ is recommended)
  * If you want support for Ptex:
      * Ptex >= 2.3.1 (probably works for older; tested through 2.4.0)
  * We use PugiXML for XML parsing.
-There is a version embedded in the OIIO tree, but if you want to use an external, system-installed version (as may be required by some software distrbutions with policies against embedding other projects), then just build with `-DUSE_EXTERNAL_PUGIXML=1`.
+There is a version embedded in the OIIO tree, but if you want to use an external, system-installed version (as may be required by some software distributions with policies against embedding other projects), then just build with `-DUSE_EXTERNAL_PUGIXML=1`.
    Any PugiXML >= 1.8 should be fine (we have tested through 1.11).